dnsimple/erldns/README.md

 [Telemetry](https://hex.pm/packages/telemetry) is used to instrument the code.

+All events are divided in the following namespaces:

+- `[erldns, pipeline | _]` are triggered by the `m:erldns_pipeline` subsystem.
+- `[erldns, request | _]` are triggered by the `m:erldns_listeners` subsystem.

+## Getting started

+You can use this application as a standalone service or embedded into your OTP application.
+In both cases, you'll need to: configure it, and load zones.

+### Zones

+Zones are loaded from JSON files in the `priv/zones/` directory.
+The path is configured in `erldns.config` using the `zones.path` setting.
+For more details about zone file format and configuration, see [`priv/zones/README`](priv/zones/README.md).

-## Configuration
+### Configuration

 An example configuration file can be found in `erldns.example.config`.
+For more details, see the subsystems and the admin API documentation.

+To get started, copy it into your own `erldns.config` and modify as needed.

 ## Building